Biriba

-Biriba (Greek: Μπιρίμπα) is the Greek partnership version of a rummy card game of Italian origin called Pinnacola.
+Biriba (Greek: Μπιρίμπα) is a Greek variant of rummy card game based on the Italian Pinnacola.

-The Greek name comes probably from the Italian game Biribara, or Biribisso, or Biribi, even if this game is totally different (more similar to the roulette).
 It is played by two to six players, with two decks and 4 Jokers comprising 108 cards.
 If 6 players play, one more deck and two jokers more are added.
 Biriba can also be played by three players with or without partnership rules.

+The Greek name may come from the Italian game Biribara, or Biribisso, or Biribi, even if this game is totally different (more similar to the roulette).

 Basics

 While there are many variations of Biriba, the basic rules and objective are the same.
 The player to the right of the dealer shuffles the cards and their partner cuts the deck (the starting dealer is selected by a random draw, the lowest card winning the privilege to receive cards and play first.)
 Eleven cards are dealt to each player while two other sets of 11 cards are also dealt by one of the opponents and put face down to the side.
 These cards (two secondary 11-card hands) are called Paketa ("packages" or "parcels") or Biribakia (Greek for "small Biribas".)
 The objective of the game is to be the first player or team to surpass a pre-determined point total (commonly 2,500 or 3,000, based on the number of players.)
 Points are tabulated at the end of each round of play from the tableau played by each player/team.

 Play proceeds counter-clockwise; each player begins their turn by either drawing one single card from the deck, or collecting all of the cards in the discard pile.
 After drawing, the player may lay cards down in sets of at least three (either suited runs or groups of like-numbered cards.)
 Jokers and 2s (known as "balladaires") are wild and may substitute for any card in such a set, and even be repositioned within that set.
 For instance, a player may lay down the four, five, and seven of hearts, with the two of clubs substituting for the six of hearts.
 If the player later draws the six of hearts, they may lay it in its correct position and move the two of clubs into the position of the three or the eight.
 Each set (except for sets composed entirely of twos) may only contain one wild card, whether joker or deuce, although an in-suit two in its natural position does not count as wild or dirty.
 Once played, sets may not be connected or withdrawn back to the hand, and individual cards may not be removed from the table (therefore, any group dirtied with a joker or a non-suited two can never become clean.)
 The players complete their turns by placing one card from their hand into the discard pile (players can take no action and play no cards when it is not their turn.)